 New York’s health care debt collection process has changed throughout the years.
-However, the number or NY citizens in medical debt has not.
+However, the number or NY citizens in medical debt have not.
 A majority of these debts come from doctors or ambulance rides that, surprisingly, aren’t covered in their network.
 These surprise bills have forced Americans and the health industry at large to reevaluate billing practices in order to negate the rise of medical debt.

 Here are some New York medical debt collection statistics and laws that you should be aware of if you are a medical professional or civilian.